 During the term of this Agreement:

-If any of ISP’s Consultant (s) leave their employment or assignment with ISP, or otherwise become unavailable to ISP, IIPL (and or applicable Customer) shall have the option, at no additional Fees or Expenses, of hiring such Consultant (s).
+If any of ISP’s Consultant (s) leave their employment or assignment with ISP, or otherwise become unavailable to ISP, IIPL (and or applicable Customer) shall have the option, at no additional Fees or Expenses, of hiring such Consultant (s) after 9 months of relieving from ISP.

-In addition, IIPL reserves the right to hire any Consultant of ISP assigned to perform Services hereunder, if so required by the applicable Customer after such Consultant has rendered Six (6) months of Services here under, subject to mutual agreement of the parties, with two (2) weeks’ notice to ISP, and without payment of any fees to ISP for such hire.
+In addition, IIPL reserves the right to hire any Consultant of ISP assigned to perform Services hereunder, if so required by the applicable Customer after such Consultant has rendered Eighteen (18) months of Services here under, subject to mutual agreement of the parties, with two (2) weeks’ notice to ISP, and without payment of any fees to ISP for such hire.
 Any early conversion would be executed on mutual agreement.